aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c02-michelson-assignment.md

-**Observations**: - Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error? - I found that Michelson’s uncertainty is greater than the true error - Make a quantitative comparison between Michelson’s uncertainty and his error. - The true error is 151.542 km/s, while Michelson’s uncertainty is 102 km/s - This may be due to human error or error in instrumentation at the
+**Observations**: - Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error? - I found that Michelson’s uncertainty is less than the true error - Make a quantitative comparison between Michelson’s uncertainty and his error. - The true error is 151.542 km/s, while Michelson’s uncertainty is 102 km/s - This may be due to human error or error in instrumentation at the